 Travelling Back to Our African-Latin American Roots

-This event examines the history of Afro-Latin people and their impact on music, culture and the arts.
-It takes place at Robson Square (at 800 Robson Street behind the Vancouver Art Gallery) on Wednesday July 3rd starting at 5:30 pm.
+This event examined the history of Afro-Latin people and their impact on music, culture and the arts.
+It took place at Robson Square (at 800 Robson Street behind the Vancouver Art Gallery) on Wednesday July 3rd starting at 5:30 pm.

-It’s a free event, although donations of at least $10 per person are greatly appreciated.
-Also, due to space, only a limited number of tickets are available.
+It was a free event, although donations of at least $10 per person were greatly appreciated.
+Also, due to space, only a limited number of tickets were available.

-At the 2019 African-Latin American Roots event performers include Roots Peruvian Folk Dance, Sierra Tasi Baker, Grupo Axé Capoeira, Julio Montero and Cuban Salsa.
+At the 2019 African-Latin American Roots event performers included Roots Peruvian Folk Dance, Sierra Tasi Baker, Grupo Axé Capoeira, Julio Montero and Cuban Salsa.